 - Engage in the course: read your course syllabus for information on course objectives, topics, and key dates.

 - Ask questions and offer ideas in class, so the professor knows who you are.

 - Look for opportunities to talk with your professors outside of class, especially if you don’t speak in class.

 - Request feedback on how you are doing, and how to deepen your understanding or improve your grades.

-- Try to learn a bit more about your professors, their research interests, other courses they teach, or their community involvement.
+- Try to learn more about your professors: their research interests, other courses they teach, or their community involvement.

 - Attend talks or academic events at which your professors will be present.

-- Offer professors or TAs positive and constructive feedback on the courses you are taking.
+- Offer professors or TAs positive and constructive feedback on the courses you are taking with them.

 - Respect the professional boundary between professors and students.

-- Check your course outlines for information about professors’ office hours, e-mail or phone preferences.
-Respect their wishes about how and when you may contact them.
+- Check your course outline for information about professors’ office hours, email, or phone preferences.

-- If possible, inform them in advance about your purpose in meeting them.
+- If possible, inform them in advance about the purpose of any meetings you request.

 - Before requesting an extension on an assignment, check the syllabus for answers to all logistical questions.
-E.g., are marks deducted?
+For example, are marks deducted?
 When?
 How many?
-Exceptions?
+Are there exceptions?

 - Do not expect an immediate response to your request.
-Professors and TAs have personal lives and may not check emails at night or on weekends.
+Professors might not check emails at night or on weekends.

 - Respond promptly to their messages.

-- Start an e-mail to an instructor with: Hello, Prof. [insert professor’s last name].
+2. Start an email to an instructor with:

-- State your request: I was sick and missed your class on Tuesday October 6.
+- I was sick and missed class.
 I got notes from a friend, but I have a few questions.
 Can we please meet?

 - Thanks for your time, Greg Jones (Student #15869923)